 Leadership Skill Sets

-Although the concept of good leadership is subjective, there are certain proficiencies including effictive communication, delegation, a positive attitude, competence, ethical decision making, stragetic planning, motivation, and interpersonal skills that are the cornerstone of being an effective leader.
-Although these skills may come more easily to some than to others, they all can be learned and developed overtime on one's path towards becoming an effective and respected leader.
+Although the concept of good leadership is subjective, there are certain proficiencies including effective communication, delegation, a positive attitude, competence, ethical decision-making, strategic planning, motivation, and interpersonal skills that are the cornerstone of being an effective leader.
+Although these skills may come more easily to some than to others, they all can be learned and developed over time on one's path towards becoming an effective and respected leader.

 Creating a Paper Trail

 Creating a paper trail is imperative to making your organization run smoothly and effectively.
 Student organizations should keep copies of all important documents on file.
 These include, but are not limited to, agreements, financial records, pertinent emails, copies of past publicity, and the organization's constitution/mission statement.
 By maintaining this paper trail, your organization will avoid many potential issues and complications.
 Additionally, it allows you and other members to back up your words with documentation and allow future leaders to resume where you left off and keep your organization running in a strong and efficient manner.

 Transitions are experienced by all organizations and are often a crucial factor in determining whether an organization either falls apart or survives and thrives.
 Listed below are a few tips intended to facilitate and ease the transition process.

 - Create an annual report detailing information about everything your organization has done and accomplished in the past year

 - Pass on all of your organization's files and ensure that they are organized and legible

 - Hold a joint meeting with the incoming executive board and the outgoing executive board